 I want to share my life with my husband.
-I want to have pets, and have a job that I love with a consistent income, and a place to call my home.
+I want to have pets, a career that I love with a consistent income, and a place to call my home.
+I want date nights and weekends vegging out on my couch.
 But there’s a part of us that doesn’t want or need to have every part of the American Dream right now.
 There’s a part of us that wants to see, that wants to wander.

 I’m here to tell you travel can be wherever and however is meaningful to you.
+Adventure really can be across the world or in your backyard.
+I’m so here for both.
 I’m here to show you that you can live a life of exploration while still living a life of normalcy too.
 It’s okay to want both!
 And it really is doable to have both!
 Sure, we have to budget more.
 Our travels are spread out farther than someone who does this for a living.
 But we do it.
 Because we make a conscious decision everyday to make travel a priority in our lives.
 Because we want this.
 Together.
 And that makes trips that much sweeter.

 I am addicted to researching the crap out of my destination, the feeling of stepping off a plane, immersing myself in unfamiliar surroundings, and having absolutely no idea where I am.
 Travel can be rugged and travel and be glamorous.
 I love every aspect of the spectrum in between!
 There’s nothing like pounding the pavement through city streets or a long day of hiking unfamiliar territory, and returning back to luxury accommodations.
 An “is this real life?” experience all around, if you will.